Delta ray: Delta rays in particle accelerators

 Otherwise called a knock-on electron, the term "delta ray" is also used in high energy physics to describe single electrons in particle accelerators that are exhibiting characteristic deceleration.
 In a bubble chamber, electrons will lose their energy more quickly than other particles through Bremsstrahlung and will create a spiral track due to their small mass and the magnetic field.
 The Bremsstrahlung rate is proportional to the square of the acceleration of the electron.

 Epsilon ray

 An Epsilon ray or Epsilon radiation is a type of tertiary radiation.
 Epsilon rays are a form of particle radiation and are composed of electrons.
-The term was coined by J. J. Thomson, but is very rarely used as of 2019.
+The term was coined by J. J. Thomson, but is very rarely used nowadays.